 All new appointments will have their identity verified from a current photographic ID and proof of address to obtain an enhanced DBS check with barred list information.
 The school will always ask for written information about previous employment history and check that the information is complete.

 The school does not have the power to request DBS checks for visitors (for example children's relatives visiting a sports day).
-On these occasions the Headteacher will use their professional judgment on how best to supervise these occasions.
+On these occasions the Headteacher will use their professional judgment on how best to supervise these events.

-Allegations of Abuse Made Against Other Children
+Allegations of Abuse Made Against Other Children/Peer on Peer Abuse (KCSiE Annex A Pg 83)